Bridgetek/EVE-MCU-BRT_AN_012-Example-Pico/README.md

 the German layout is QWERTZ, however the layout is the same as the UK layout.
 For the German keyboard to work the host needs to have its keyboard locale set to German to allow the scan codes to match the key labels.

-# Appendix C – Revision History
+# Appendix C ï¿½ Revision History

 Document Title: BRT_AN_012 FT9xx USBD HID Touch Panel